 The six years Bachelor of Engineering (B.E) for Centre of Excellence is opened on December, 2012 and that course and others will be continued every year.

 Our Electrical Power Department has few teachers for a long time, but there are many teachers in it.
 At present, the electrical laboratory equipments are not enough for students and some indoor/outdoor laboratory equipments are needed but the students are familiar with their laboratory equipments.

-To develop the electrical power engineering department as a centre of excellence in Power System Engineering, Power Electronics and Industrial Drives, Renewable Energies and other related areas of research.
+To promote the electrical power engineering department as a centre of excellence that completed with practical, theoretical and advanced training appliances in the fields of power system engineering, power electronic and industrial drives, renewable energy and other related areas of research.

 Degree: Ph.D (Electromechanics and Electrical Apparatuses)